 Perfect plaits are an essential part of turning your horse out smartly for competition.
-Taming a mane more akin to a bog brush can cause show morning stress, though, so here’s H&H’s top six tips for plaits to be proud of.
+Taming a mane more akin to a bog brush can cause show morning stress, though, so here’s H&H’s top six horse plaiting tips to create plaits to be proud of.

 1. Preparation is key — while your horse’s mane needs to be clean for the show ring, avoid using conditioning products before plaiting, as this makes the mane slippery.
 NAF Tea Tree Oil Shampoo is a favourite for Yorkshire-based Jill Thorp for her in-hand and lead rein ponies.
 “It gets rid of any scurf and cleans the mane without making it unmanageable.”

-It also pays to use a Lycra hood overnight before plaiting, to lay the mane flat and smooth.
+It also pays to use one of the best hoods for horses overnight before plaiting, to lay the mane flat and smooth.

 2. Have everything to hand, including a safe, sturdy step for bigger horses.
 There are various pouches and aprons designed to hold plaiting kit; showjumper and coach Faye Raw swears by her Supreme Products apron.
 “It’s big enough to hold not just thread and bands, but also plaiting spray, brushes and even a damp sponge.”